renebarto/baremetal/doc/tutorials/09-mailbox.md

   - tagRequestResponse: The tag request / response code
   - tagBuffer: The tag buffer contents, as a placeholder
   - Notice that this struct has property PACKED
+- Line 117-121: We declare a structure for the a simple property `PropertySimple` which only holds a single 32 bit value.
+This will also be used for sanity checks on the tag sizes
-- Line 117-131: We declare the RPIPropertiesInterface class.
+- Line 123-137: We declare the RPIPropertiesInterface class.
-  - Line 120: We declare a reference `m_mailbox` to the mailbox instance passed in through the constructor
+  - Line 126: We declare a reference `m_mailbox` to the mailbox instance passed in through the constructor
-  - Line 123: We declare the constructor, which receives a Mailbox instance
+  - Line 129: We declare the constructor, which receives a Mailbox instance
-  - Line 125: We declare the method to request a property.
+  - Line 131: We declare the method to request a property.
 This has three parameters:
     - tagID: The property tag ID, from the enum specied in `PropertyID`
     - tag: a pointer to a buffer that contains sufficient information for the tag request and its response.
 We will declare types for this per property
     - tagSize: The size of the buffer passed as `tag`
-  - Line 128: We declare a private method to fill the tag information
+  - Line 134: We declare a private method to fill the tag information
-  - Line 129: We declare a private method to check the result of a mailbox call
+  - Line 135: We declare a private method to check the result of a mailbox call
-  - Line 130: We declare a private method to perform the actual call.
+  - Line 136: We declare a private method to perform the actual call.
 This will fill in the complete mailbox buffer, in the region retrieved from the memory manager for the coherent page, convert the address, and use the `Mailbox` to perform the call.

-You will notice that the structures declared in Line 101-107 and 109-115 use the keywords PACKED and ALIGN.
+You will notice that the structures declared in Line 101-107, 109-115 and 117-121 use the keyword PACKED.
+We may be using the keyword align as well later.
 We will add the definitions for this in `Macros.h`.
 The reason for a definition is to make it possible to redefine for a different compiler.

 ### Macros.h {#TUTORIAL_09_MAILBOX_ADDING_THE_PROPERTIES_INTERFACE__STEP_4_MACROSH}